 Start with the Field Work Term and Career Development Office page to discover the services available to students in arranging their Field Work Terms, including planning tips, important dates, office resources and much more.
 (The FWT Handbook and linked resources are updated annually by the first day of fall classes.)

 Who are the Field Work Term staff and how do I reach them?

 Meet the FWT & Career Development Office staff.

 Curricular Practical Training (CPT) allows students the opportunity to work at off-campus internships while in the US if such work is a required part of a student’s program of study.
 After nine months of full-time residency in the United States, international students can take regular FWT jobs (paid or unpaid) as part of their CPT.
 International students should speak with International Student Services regarding timelines and forms related to securing CPT in time for the start of a summer deferred FWT.

 As described on the Immigrations and Customs Enforcement website, CPT requirements are stated as:

 - CPT must relate to your major and the experience must be part of your program of study.

-- Your DSO will provide you a new Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” that shows that the DSO has approved you for this employment.
+- The Designated Student Officer (DSO) for CPT review at International Student Services will provide you a new Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” that shows that the DSO has approved you for this employment.